trunglive/cesis-creative/README.md

 ## Cesis Creative

-> Cesis Creative is a single demo page for creative agency.
-ReactJS and SASS are integrated into this project.
+> Cesis is a single demo page for creative agency.
+React and SASS are integrated into this project.

 ### Demo